geomstats/geomstats/docs/gsod.rst

 The `source code <https://github.com/geomstats/geomstats>`_ is freely available on GitHub.
 Geomstats is organized into two main modules:
 `geometry` and `learning`.
 The module `geometry` implements concepts in differential geometry.
 The module `learning` implements statistics and learning algorithms for data on manifolds.
 The code is object-oriented and classes inherit from scikit-learn's base classes and mixins.

-Geomstats has already found numerous applications, for example in the biomedical fields for machine learning applied to biological shape analysis.
+Geomstats has found numerous applications, for example in the biomedical fields for machine learning applied to biological shape analysis.
 Typical usecases can be found within the `notebooks folder <https://github.com/geomstats/geomstats/blob/master/notebooks/>`_.

 Problem Statement
 =================

-Current Geomstats documentation has two main problems:
+Current Geomstats documentation had two main problems:
 - the documentation website lacks a professional design,
 - the documentation is scattered across docstrings, example python scripts, how-to jupyter notebooks, tutorials, arxiv review papers.

-As a result, potential new contributors often fail to understand the implementation of the library and renounce in participating to its development.
+As a result, potential new contributors often failed to understand the implementation of the library and renounced in participating to its development.

-The goal of this project is to adopt the documentation system of divio, to design and reorganize our scattered documentation.
+The goal of this project was to adopt the documentation system of divio, to design and reorganize our scattered documentation.

 Proposal Abstract
 =================